 Preview: The Cleveland Division

-Bill Whitaker interviews the chief of the embattled Cleveland Division of Police and some of its officers for a story on the hot-button issue of policing in America.
-Watch Whitaker's report on Sunday, Jan.
-25 at 7 p.m.
+Bill Whitaker interviews the chief of the embattled Cleveland PD and some of its officers for a story on the hot-button issue of policing in America.
+Whitaker's report will air on Sunday, May 31 at 7 p.m.
 ET/PT.

 View CBS News In